mfyke/moleculer-microservices-training-module/README.md

-# Module: Writing Microservices with Molecular
+# Module: Microservices with Molecular

 ## Prerequisite Knowledge and Tools